trezzuri/erpnext-docs/docs/en/accounts/articles/petty-cash-entry-in-erpnext.md

 # Book Petty Cash Entry

 Petty Cash is a small amount of cash on hand used for paying expenses like Travel, Telephone, etc, that are too small to merit writing a cheque.
-You can make such entries into ERPNext via Journal Entry.
+You can make such entries into SOMA via Journal Entry.